Why do you have a tree as your logo?

 Bill is a life member of the New South Wales Cherry Growers Association and has been described by growers as 'an innovator.'

 Leila passionately supports her community and a lifetime volunteering in many community organisations including her notable lifetime involvement in the Young Show Society.

 Owned by the Eastlake Family since 1862, Fairfields Orchard is just 10km from Young and is a multi-generational farm producing the highest quality cherries to meet stringent export market standards.
 The Eastlake Family has been growing cherries since the 1960s and although much has changed in this time, we still strive to produce the finest quality fruit each and every year.
 We grow our fruit to provide you with the best possible product.
 Grown using environmentally sustainable practices and picked at the optimal time to ensure maximum flavour, firmness, appearance and shelf life.
 We grow many varieties of cherry and these are available from fruit retailers and direct from the packing shed from early November to late December.

 Tom has worked at Fairfields since 1996.
 Starting as a 'box folder,' he worked through various jobs in the packhouse and orchard before becoming Packhouse Manager in 2005.
 Tom bought Fairfields in 2008 before purchasing Maggadalla orchard in 2012.

-Passionate about sustainable farming, fruit growing and the growth of the Australian horticultural industry, Tom is currently President of the Cherry Growers Australia and as a 2015 Nuffield Scholar will be travelling the world researching World's Best Practice in post harvest fruit handling.
+Passionate about sustainable farming, fruit growing and the growth of the Australian horticultural industry, Tom is currently President and CEO of the Cherry Growers Australia and as a 2015 Nuffield Scholar travelled the world researching World's Best Practice in post harvest fruit handling.